-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-Our sources of water are 11 wells that pump from the Alluvial (Quaternary System) Aquifer.
-We also purchase water from Central Arkansas Water (CAW), whose source is water from two lakes: Lake Winona and Lake Maumelle.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
+Our sources of water are 11 wells that pump from the Alluvial (Quaternary System)

+Aquifier.
+We also purchased water from Central Arkansas Water (CAW), whose source of water is from two lakes:

+Lake Winona and Lake Maumelle.